 Cammarano v.
-United States, 358 U.S. 498 (1959), affirmed federal appeals court decisions arising in the states of Washington and Arkansas that had upheld an interpretation by the commissioner of internal revenue disallowing deductions for expenditures that businesses made to defeat legislation.
+United States, 358 U.S. 498 (1959) affirmed federal appeals court decisions arising in the states of Washington and Arkansas that had disallowed tax deductions for expenditures that businesses made to defeat legislation.

 In the Supreme Court’s opinion, Justice John Marshall Harlan II stated that the Court’s earlier decision on the subject in Textile Mills Securities Corp. v.
 Commissioner (1941) applied, rejecting the argument that the cases could be properly distinguished by drawing a line between monies spent to influence the general public from those designed to persuade legislators.